indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 The same Zuul endpoint was exercised once more.
-After each invocation, the response logger queue's remaining capacity decremented by one until it became completely full.
-Remember, the queue size was set at 5.
+After each invocation, the response logger queue's remaining capacity decremented by one until it was completely full.
+Remember, the queue size was set to 5.
 Once the queue was full, the Zuul service stopped responding to any further requests.
+As a result, the bug was successfully reproduced in the dev environment.

 ### Search for a Resolution